 Skip to main content

-Kodus has two types of Kody Rules, and knowing when to use each one makes your code reviews more effective.
+In the Kody Rules UI, you configure two different things, and knowing when to use each one makes your code reviews more effective.
+A useful rule of thumb:

 Review Rules